 2 bell peppers (1 red; 1 green), cored and julienned

-1 cup olive oil (I use Nuñez de Prado), poured over the top of the mixture
+1/3 cup olive oil (I use Nuñez de Prado)

-When the onions appear to become caramelized, reduce heat to medium-low.
-Add the below ingredients, cover the pan and continue to cook until the olive oil reaches the color of infused chili (about 15 minutes).
-Remove the cover and reduce, uncovered, for 15 minutes.
+When the onions soften, reduce heat to medium-low.
+Add the remaining ingredients below, cover the pan and continue to cook until the olive oil reaches the color of infused chili (about 15-20 minutes).
+Remove the cover and reduce, uncovered, for another 10-15 minutes.
 The consistency should not be too liquidy, but rather the color of infused chili oil.
 The vegetables will be completely caramelized.

 lemon juice (from 2 wedges)